jiqunl/me/index.md

 - Li, Y., **Liu, J.** (2017).
 Chinese individual investors’ information-seeking behavior on the Web.
 (10 pages).
 Paper presented at *iConference 2017*, Wuhan, China. **(iConference2017)** [[Paper](https://www.ideals.illinois.edu/bitstream/handle/2142/96685/1.11_225_Li-Chinese%20Individual%20Investors%27%20Information-Seeking%20Behavior.pdf?sequence=1&isAllowed=y)]

 #### Refereed Conference Poster
+- Chen, N., **Liu, J.**, Sakai, T., & Wu, X. (2023).
+Decoy effect in search interaction: A pilot study.
+In *Proceedings of the 2023 Workshop on Evaluating Information Access (EVIA) at NTCIR-17*.
 - Jung, Y. J., & **Liu, J.** (2022).
 Children’s interest, search, and knowledge: A pilot analysis of a STEM maker workshop.
 In *Proceedings of the 85th Annual Meeting of the Association for Information Science and Technology*.
 59(1). **(ASIS&T2022)** **(SIG USE best information behavior poster award)**
 - Wang, B., & **Liu, J.** (2022).
 Investigating the relationship between in-situ user expectations and Web search behavior.
 In *Proceedings of the 85th Annual Meeting of the Association for Information Science and Technology*.
 59(1). **(ASIS&T2022)**
 - Wang, B. & **Liu, J.** (2021).
 Extracting implicit search task states from explicit behavioral signals in complex search tasks.
 In *Proceedings of the 84th Annual Meeting of the Association for Information Science and Technology*. **(ASIS&T2021)**